mfkiwl/RxInfer.jl/docs/src/contributing/overview.md

 # [Contributing](@id contributing-overview)

 We welcome all possible contributors.
-This page details the some of the guidelines that should be followed when contributing to this package.
+This page details some of the guidelines that should be followed when contributing to this package.

 ## Reporting bugs